Estuary

 Hope Media Group (HMG)

-Hope Media Group was dealing with a significant data quality issue because of the continuous influx of contacts from various sources, leading to numerous duplicate records.
+Hope Media Group was experiencing a significant data quality issue due to the continuous influx of contacts from various sources, resulting in numerous duplicate records.
 The transition to a centralized platform from multiple disparate solutions further highlighted the need for advanced data quality tools.

 HMG implemented a data management strategy that involved scanning for thousands of duplicate records and creating a 'best record' for a single donor view in their CRM.
 They automated the process using rules to select the 'best record' and populate it with the best data from other duplicates.
 This saved review time and created a process for automatically reviewing duplicates.
 Ambiguous records were sent for further analysis and processing.

-HMG has successfully identified, cleansed, and merged over 10,000 duplicate records so far, with the process still ongoing.
+HMG has successfully identified, cleansed, and merged over 10,000 duplicate records to date, with the process ongoing.
 As they expand their CRM to include more data capture sources, the need for their data management strategy is increasing.
 This approach allowed them to clean their legacy datasets.

 Northern Michigan University